 I love sports.
 Having broken my ankle a few weeks before entering middle school, I was forced to make my first life-altering decision…Art or music?
 Needless to say, 20 years later, I’m still involved in the music industry and the Boston Celtics are patiently waiting for me to change my mind while I’m still in my prime.

-My journey took me to Boston-Karlsruhe-Boston-Santa Barbara, before I finally settled to live in Montreal with my beautiful wife Jennifer and son Rémi.
-The winters are long and cold, but I love the smell of burning firewood coming from the chimneys.
+My journey took me to Boston-Karlsruhe-Boston-Santa Barbara, before I finally settled to live in Montreal with my beautiful wife Jennifer, my son Rémi and my daughter Naela.
+The winters are (really) long and cold, but I love the smell of burning firewood coming from the chimneys.
 I also have a feeling that my laborious weekly French lessons are finally paying off!
+However, I have to admit that our long-term plan is to go back to Santa Barbara.

 I grew up in Kingston, Jamaica, a place that bursts at the seams with music.
 Everybody had a radio on during the day, and at night you couldn't help hearing raucous dance hall tunes blared from speakers at competing street parties all around the city.
 When it wasn't the partygoers, it was the churchgoers making a joyful noise up and down the crowded streets.